 Many dogs with bloat present with a history of eating or drinking a large amount followed with excessive activity, such as running.

 - Unable to get comfortable and lie down

-If you note any of these clinical signs of bloat in dogs, immediately have your pet evaluated by your veterinarian.
+If you note any of these clinical signs, immediately have your pet evaluated by your veterinarian.
 There is nothing you can do to relieve bloat at home for your pet; your veterinarian is your best resource.

 How Do You Treat Bloat?

 Dogs that are diagnosed with gastric dilatation volvulus need immediate surgery.
 This serious condition is fatal without veterinary intervention.
 The longer your pet experiences bloat without treatment, the worst the prognosis is for recovery.

 Dog bloat treatment involves abdominal surgery in which the stomach is reduced back to its normal position.
 The stomach is then sutured to the abdominal wall using a procedure called a gastropexy.
 If there has been extensive damage to the spleen, it is surgically removed.
 Post-operative, a dog requires hospitalization, fluid therapy and monitoring of vital signs and heart rate.

 Although little is known about the cause of bloat in dogs, there are ways to prevent it.
 If you are concerned that your pet may be at risk for bloat, speak with your veterinarian.
 Performing preventative gastropexy involves attaching the stomach to the abdominal wall so it cannot twist upon itself.
 Many pet parents have this procedure performed on their pets when they are going under anesthesia for spay or neuter surgery.

 There also are noninvasive ways to perform this procedure using a scope.
 Although the research has not been definitive on these recommendations, I advise my pet parents to: